RomanLut/hx_espnow_rc/doc/development.md

 Checking MAC address is useless because it can be spoofed.

 Thus is it required to protect data with some kind of software-layer encription to discard mailformed packets.

-Simple CRC32 XORed with a key, combined with encription-enabled packets should give enough protection.
+Basically, ESP-NOW encription can be sued to protect content of transmitted data.
+But it does not prevent client to receive mailformed data.

 If encripted packet is sent to peer with non-matching pmk/lmk, API returns success, but peer does not see packet at software layer.